mmBs/mmbs.github.io/about.md

 Hey!

 My name is Michal Bialas.
-I am  **Freelance Android Engineer** and **Professional Scrum Master** with a passion for software engineering, agile methodologies, Android development and all great libraries and frameworks.
+I am  **Android Engineer** and **Professional Scrum Master** with a passion for software engineering, agile methodologies, Android development and all great libraries and frameworks.

 I am really enthusiastic about making things cleverer, simpler and smarter.
 I believe in Albert Einstein's quotation: *Make things as simple as possible, but not simpler*.